-When you expand your job search and consider opportunities outside a commutable distance, you could get invited for a video interview.
-The video interview (or Skype interview) offers the convenience of the phone interview plus the bonus of employers being able to see you face-to-face no matter where you are located.
+When you expand your job search and consider opportunities outside a commutable distance, you may be asked to participate in a video interview.
+The video interview (which often takes place via online video conferencing platform Skype) offers the convenience of a phone interview plus the bonus of employers being able to see you face-to-face no matter where you're located.
 You’ll want to prepare just as you would for an in-person interview, but there are additional important items to consider, such as:

 - Your technology